Best Pass for London: Guide to Choosing (2026)

 - Thames River Cruise Ticket (~£25)

-The net saving is about £21 per person, plus potential savings from the 10% discount on other tickets.
+The net saving is approximately £37 per person, plus the potential saving from the 10% discount on other tickets.

 When is it indicated?